tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 > 1
 > 2

-However, as we will see in later examples ```merge``` when applied to asynchronous streams will merge the elements in the order that they arrive in the stream.
+However, ```merge``` when applied to asynchronous streams will merge the elements in the order that they arrive in the stream.

-To see something more interesting we need some asynchronous streams.
 For example, a stream of key-down and mouse-down events from a web-page:

 ```javascript
 const
   key$ = fromEvent<KeyboardEvent>(document,"keydown"),
   mouse$ = fromEvent<MouseEvent>(document,"mousedown");
 ```

-It's a convention to end variable names refering to Observable streams with a ```$``` (I like to think it's short for "$tream"):
+It's a convention to end variable names refering to Observable streams with a ```$``` (I like to think it's short for "$tream", or implies a plurality of the things in the stream, or maybe it's just because [cash rules everything around me](https://www.youtube.com/watch?v=PBwAxmrE194)).

 The following lets us see in the console the keys pressed as they come in, it will keep running for as long as the web page is open: